osm-fr/osmose-backend/docker/README.md

 ```
 docker-compose -f docker-compose.yml -f docker-compose-dev.yml run -p 8888:8888 --rm backend ./osmose_run.py --no-clean --country=monaco --skip-analyser --skip-upload
 ```
-You does not need to load the country each time.
-It saves in the Database.
+You do not need to load the country each time.
+It remains in the Database.

 Then run the jupyter-notebook web server:
 ```
 docker-compose -f docker-compose.yml -f docker-compose-dev.yml run -p 8888:8888 --rm backend jupyter-notebook
 ```
-Note the `8888:8888`, which expose the port `8888` to localhost.
+Note the `8888:8888`, which exposes port `8888` to localhost.

 Follow the displayed link on http://localhost:8888/...